Undergraduate Teacher Education Handbook

 - Education 275 - Integrating Literature, Art, Drama, Dance, and Music throughout the Early Childhood Curriculum or, Education 276 – Integrating Literature, Art, Drama, Dance, and Music throughout the Middle Childhood Curriculum.

 - Display knowledge, skills, and dispositions appropriate for teaching, including a satisfactory level of competence on the performance outcomes assessed in the Education program (Appendix A).

-Applicants may apply for admission during the semester they are completing the last coursework requirements required for admission.
+Students may apply for admission during the semester they are completing the last coursework requirement prerequisites.
 Applications for admission are due in the Education Department office by the end of the fifth week of the semester and are acted upon by the Department before advising week.

 Applicants will be informed prior to advising week of their status concerning admission to the program and whether they have approval to proceed in registering for advanced coursework in education.
 Prior to admission to the Teacher Education Program, applicants may enroll only in 100- and 200-level education courses.
 Applicants denied admission may reapply once, provided that the circumstances contributing to the initial denial have been addressed.
 Applicants denied a second time are not permitted to reapply.